-People with atrial fibrillation (a fast and irregular heartbeat in the heart’s upper chambers, the atria) are at increased risk of stroke caused by blood clots that form in the heart.
-Many people with atrial fibrillation (A-Fib) take a blood thinner such as warfarin to reduce the risk of clotting.
-Other blood thinners for this condition include Pradaxa, Xarelto, and Eliquis.
-But, blood thinners may not be the best solution for everyone.
+Many patients with atrial fibrillation take a blood thinner such as Warfarin to reduce the risk of clotting.
+Other blood thinners for this condition include Pradaxa, Xarelto and Eliquis.
+But blood thinners may not be the best solution for everyone.

 The Watchman™ Device could be an alternative to blood thinners for patients with AFib.
 This small device, about the size of a quarter, fits permanently inside the heart's chamber, where clots are likely to form.

 It is implanted in the heart in a hour-long minimally invasive procedure using a catheter through a leg vein in the heart.
 Then, we make a tiny hole through the wall between the heart's two upper chambers so that the catheter can reach the left atrial appendage — the source of most stroke-causing blood clots.
 The Watchman Device is lodged in place there.